Harari language: Writing system

-Harari was originally written in an unmodified and later modified Arabic Script.
+Harari today is generally written in three scripts.
+It was originally written in an unmodified and now in a standardized modified Arabic Script.
 The Ethiopic script was then adopted to write Harari.
 There is a Latin version of the script used by the Harari diaspora.

+Historically the language was also written in native Harari secret script until the late 70s.